-Pollutant, POC O 3 , 1 PM {2.5} , 3 Primary/QA Collocated/Other N/A Primary Parameter code 44201 88101 Basic monitoring objective(s) NAAQS comparison NAAQS comparisor Site type(s) Population Oriented & Regional Transport Population Oriented& Regional Transport Monitor type(s) SLAMS SLAMS Network affiliation(s) N/A N/A Instrument manufacturer and model TECO 49i Met One FEM BAM 1020 Method code 047 170 FRM/FEM/ARM/other FEM FEM Collecting Agency Air District Air District Analytical Lab N/A N/A Reporting Agency Air District Air District Spatial scale Neighborhood Neighborhood Monitor start date 07/01/1980 10/31/2009 Current Sampling frequency Continuous Continuous Sampling season 01/01 - 12/31 01/01 - 12/31 Probe height (meters) 5 4 Distance from supporting structure (meters) >1 No supporting structure / ground level Distance from obstructions on roof (meters).
+Pollutant, POC O 3 , 1 PM 2.5 , 3 Primary/QA Collocated/Other N/A Primary Parameter code 44201 88101 Basic monitoring objective(s) NAAQS comparison NAAQS comparison Site type(s) Population Exposure & Regional Transport Population Exposure & Regional Transport Monitor type(s) SLAMS SLAMS Network affiliation(s) N/A N/A Instrument manufacturer and model TECO 49i Met One FEM BAM 1020 Method code 047 170 FRM/FEM/ARM/other FEM FEM Collecting Agency Air District Air District Analytical Lab N/A N/A Reporting Agency Air District Air District Spatial scale Neighborhood Neighborhood Monitor start date 07/01/1980 10/31/2009 Current sampling frequency Continuous Continuous Required sampling frequency N/A N/A Sampling season 01/01 - 12/31 01/01 - 12/31 Probe height (meters) 5 4 Distance from supporting structure (meters) >1 No supporting structure / ground level Distance from obstructions on roof (meters).
 Include horizontal distance + vertical height above probe for obstructions nearby (meters).
 None N/A Distance from obstructions not on roof (meters).
 Include horizontal distance + vertical height above probe for obstructions nearby (meters).
-N/A 1.8 ^(a) Distance from trees (meters) 26 26 Distance to furnace or incinerator flue (meters) 14 14 Distance between monitors fulfilling a QA collocation requirement (meters) N/A N/A For low volume PM instruments (flow rate < 200 liters/minute) is any PM instrument within 1m of the LoVol?
+N/A 1.8 (a) Distance from trees (meters) 26 26 Distance to furnace or incinerator flue (meters) 14 14 Distance between monitors fulfilling a QA collocation requirement (meters) N/A N/A For low volume PM instruments (flow rate < 200 liters/minute) is any PM instrument within 1m of the LoVol?
 If yes, please list distance (meters) and instruments(s).
 N/A No For high volume PM instrument (flow rate > 200 liters/minute), is any PM instrument within 2m of the HiVol?
 If yes, please list distance (meters) and instrument(s).
 N/A N/A Unrestricted airflow (degrees) 360 360 Probe material for reactive gases Teflon N/A Residence time for reactive gases (seconds) 14 N/A Will there be changes within the next 18 months?
-N N Is it suitable for comparison against the annual $PM{2.5}$ NAAQS?
-N/A Y Frequency of flow rate verification for PM samplers N/A Bi-weekly Frequency of one-point QC check for gaseous instruments Every other day N/A Date of Annual Performance Evaluation conducted in the past calendar year for gaseous parameters See Table 4.69 N/A Date of two semi-annual flow rate audits conducted in the past calendar year for PM monitors N/A See Table 4.69
+N N Is it suitable for comparison against the annual PM 2.5 NAAQS?
+N/A Y Frequency of flow rate verification for manual PM samplers, including Pb samplers N/A N/A Frequency of flow rate verification for automated PM analyzers N/A Bi-weekly Frequency of one-point QC check for gaseous instruments Every other day N/A Date of Annual Performance Evaluation conducted in the past calendar year for gaseous parameters See Table 4.69 N/A Date of two semi-annual flow rate audits conducted in the past calendar year for PM monitors N/A See Table 4.69 Notes:

-Notes: (a) The PM{2.5} monitor is outdoors, ground based.
+(a) The PM2.5 monitor is outdoors, ground based.
 The probe is 4 m above ground.
 A nearby shelter is 1.8 m away and the eve of the shelter is 0.12 m above the probe height.
 This is not an obstruction because the probe is more than twice the distance that the eve extends above the probe.
 The shelter has a slanted roof that peaks at a height of 3.99 m.
 The probe is 3.9 m away from the roof peak, which is 0.99 m above the probe.
 This is not an obstruction because the probe is more than twice the distance that the roof peak extends above the probe.